• Skip to primary navigation

 Warm the whole milk and honey to 110 degrees F. (any hotter will kill the yeast).
 Add the active dry yeast to the mixture and wait 10 minutes.
 The mixture will become foamy and is ready to make the dough.

-two images showing proofed dough in bowl and in springform pan
+Two images showing proofed dough in bowl and in springform pan.

 Preheat the oven to 350, when the dough has risen.

-four images showing honey almond topping process
+Four images showing honey almond topping process.

 Place the pan on a parchment-covered baking sheet (the honey mixture will seep through the bottom) and bake for 22-25 minutes, until golden and bubbly.
 Place the finished cake on a cooling rack and allow to cool for 10 minutes.

-overhead view of bee sting cake baked and out of the pan
+Overhead view of bee sting cake baked and out of the pan.

-slice of bee sting cake on a plate
+Slice of cake on a plate.

 Like most European cakes, the Bee Sting Cake is not very sweet.
 The pastry texture of the cake goes well with the mildly sweet pastry cream.
 But the honey almond topping is what takes this cake to the next level.
 The butter in the topping gives a delicate richness that perfectly finishes this Bavarian classic.